tomduud/CircuitPython_EPD_2in13_B/README.md

 # Install
 To use with Circuitpython Copy `epd_2in13_b.py` or `epd_2in13_b.mpy` into `lib` folder of `CIRCUITPY` drive.

-Make sure you have also this library on your 'lib' directory:
+Make sure you have also this library on your `lib` directory:

 * adafruit_framebuf.mpy https://github.com/adafruit/Adafruit_CircuitPython_Bundle